FabEdge/fabedge/docs/manually-install.md

 agent:
   args:
-    # If your cluster uses superege or openyurt, set it to false;
+    # If your cluster uses superege or openyurt, set them to false;
-    # If your cluster uses kubeedge, set it to true if you need it.
+    # If your cluster uses kubeedge, it's better to set them to true
     ENABLE_PROXY: "true"
+    ENABLE_DNS: "true"
 ```

 *PS:  The `values.yaml` in the example is not complete, you can get the complete `values.yaml` example by executing `helm show values fabedge-0.6.0.tgz`.*